JoshOrndorff/freshr/README.md

 -----------
 `freshr` That's it.
 Now you've got a casper node to develop your dapps against.

-`freshr node8`
+`freshr legacy`
-If you're targeting the upcoming node 0.8 release.
+If you're targeting older versions of RNode 0.7.x.

+Older versions of RNode (0.6.x or lower) are not supported.

 Installation
 --------------